top of page

-It is thought that there are at least 500 different species of sharks.
+Scientists have currently discovered about 540 different types of sharks, but this number rises every year as we find new species.
 The vast majority of these animals are relatively small and completely harmless to human beings.
 In fact, most sharks have quite tiny teeth for eating shellfish, crabs and small fish.
 If you have ever been swimming in the ocean, it is very likely that you have, in fact, swum with one type of small shark or other, but they have just minded their own business and kept out of your way as you splashed around.

-According to the Florida Museum International Shark Attack File or ISAF (which is generally considered the global centre of knowledge regarding shark attacks) the top three most dangerous species of sharks are:
+According to the Florida Museum International Shark Attack File (ISAF), only about a dozen shark species have been involved in attacks on humans.
+The top three most dangerous species of sharks are:

 These species are often referred to as "The Big Three" because they are responsible for the highest numbers of "unprovoked attacks" on humans every year.
 As these sharks are large compared to humans and armed with big teeth, they can be quite dangerous.
 Since records began in 1580, white sharks have been responsible for 333 unprovoked attacks upon humans, 52 of which were sadly fatal (ISAF, 2021).

 It is also important to notice that many shark attacks are not fatal, even when they involve the heavily armed Big Three.
 Pooling all three totals together, only 17.3% of all Big Three shark attacks which have ever been reported were fatal.
-Fatalities are also declining in recent decades thanks to our excellent emergency services.
 In fact, some of the shark bites reported each year involve what can only be described as a nip.
 Sometimes people accidentally step on a small, bottom-dwelling shark for instance, or they are bitten when they catch a shark whilst fishing.
-This can lead to injury, but certainly does not mean someone has been eaten (ISAF, 2021).
+This can lead to injury, but certainly does not mean someone has been eaten.
+Fatalities are also declining in recent decades thanks to our excellent emergency services.
+(ISAF, 2021).

 When we look at shark attacks which have been witnessed by onlookers or described by the victim themselves, the vast majority of shark attacks on people are actually a single bite, sometimes two bites.
 At this point, it is very common for a shark to discard the victim and swim away (ISAF, 2021).